AgPipeline/drone-makeflow/README.md

 [PyLint](https://www.pylint.org/) is used to both check that Python code conforms to the recommended coding style, and checks for syntax errors.
 The default behavior of PyLint is modified by the `pylint.rc` file in the [Organization-info](https://github.com/AgPipeline/Organization-info) repository.
+Please also refer to our [Coding Standards](https://github.com/AgPipeline/Organization-info#python) for information on how we use [pylint](https://www.pylint.org/).

 The following command can be used to fetch the `pylint.rc` file:
 ```bash